 Download Form 4 (xls 513KB)

-Form 5: Participation Fee Registration also requires the payment of the releveant Participation Fee.
-Must be paid in the currency of the jurisdiction in which the applicant intends to trade.
-The fee can be paid via Electronic Funds Transfer or Bank Draft (details can be found in the Participation Notice)
+Form 5: Participation Fee Registration also requires the payment of the relevant Participation Fee.
+This must be paid in the currency of the jurisdiction in which the applicant intends to trade.
+The fee is payable by Electronic Funds Transfer (EFT) the preferred method of payment, or alternatively by bank draft (further details can be found in the Participation Notice).

 Download Form 1 (doc 794KB)